 My main reason for starting this blog a few months ago was to try to document this crazy journey through motherhood; I feel like we are constantly moving from one stage to the next without having time to remember or stop and take it all in.
 It’s a cliche but I honestly can’t believe how fast the last 5 and a bit years have flown by!
-So this blog is dedicated to our little pocket rocket nutjob on her 4th birthday (well the day after- yesterday was a bit busy!); an attempt to capture this moment in time and do the impossible of summarising our crazy Esme-Doodle using words!
+So this blog is dedicated to our little pocket rocket nutjob on her 5th birthday; an attempt to capture this moment in time and do the impossible of summarising our crazy Esme-Doodle using words!

 You entered this world in a whirlwind of madness!
 My labour with you lasted 90 minutes from start to finish and was so fast that I had no time for any drugs… I’m still holding a bit of a grudge if I’m honest!
 You were born with your waters still in tact which is supposed to bring good luck and your first year was serene!
 At least I think it was… your big brother was a pretty mental 18 month old when you arrived and you were basically left to watch the world go by from your bouncy chair while I tried to keep him entertained and stop him licking plug sockets!
 You were content and settled; George was your favourite thing in the world and you saved your best giggles for him!
 You had a huge, round, pudding, moon face with massive blue eyes the size of saucers- looking back on photos, you’ve definitely grown into your head!